 If you have been asked to attend a hearing by the Inquiry, please do let us know if you have any disabilities or additional needs.
 This could be a physical or mental health issue, a learning disability or neurodiversity or another condition that may prevent you from participating fully.
 We will work with you as best we can to ensure that reasonable adjustments are made.

-A reasonable adjustment is any action that helps to reduce the effect of a disability or difficulty that places an individual, in this instance who is engaging with the Inquiry, at a substantial disadvantage.
+A reasonable adjustment is any action that helps to reduce the effect of a disability that places an individual, in this instance who is engaging with the Inquiry, at a substantial disadvantage.
 Examples include providing information in a different format, or the use of regular breaks.
-These can be agreed in consultation with the Inquiry team.

 Statutory inquiries have a process around questions which may be asked of a witness at a hearing.